 We have a suite of dedicated workstations, running a range of software packages (such as Fiji, Matlab and Imaris) that can be used for image analysis and processing.

-The Liverpool CCI is proud to have adopted OMERO to facilitate records management and storage.
+The Liverpool CCI is proud to have adopted OMERO to facilitate records management and data storage.
 This server-based system greatly aids the storage, access (public or private) and archiving of imaging data.
 Access and training is available upon request.

 We also provide access to a Zegami server which can be used to display or interact with a vast range of datatypes.
 You can see the current pages here or get in touch if you're interested in hosting your own datasets.